ManchesterBlue/Info301_Final/README.md

 ## Research Questions

 1. **COVID-19 Spread and Evolution**
-   - How did global COVID-19 infection trends vary across different regions?
+   - How did COVID-19 infection trends fluctuate across different regions and time periods?
-   - What were the temporal patterns of pandemic progression?
+   - What patterns emerged in confirmed cases, hospitalizations, and deaths over the course of the pandemic?

 2. **Government Policy Impact**
-   - How did policy stringency levels (e.g., lockdowns, travel bans) influence infection trends?
+   - How did various government interventions (e.g., lockdowns, travel restrictions, vaccination campaigns) influence infection rates?
-   - Did stricter policies correlate with changes in public sentiment and engagement?
+   - Did stricter policies lead to noticeable shifts in public sentiment and social media engagement?

-3. **Public Sentiment and Social Media Engagement**
+3. **Public Sentiment and Social Media Trends**
-   - How did COVID-19-related Twitter activity vary across time and geography?
+   - How did COVID-19-related Twitter activity change over time and across geographical regions?
-   - What were the predominant emotions and topics discussed on social media during key pandemic phases?
+   - What were the dominant emotions and topics discussed, and how did they align with major pandemic events and policy changes?

 ---